pedlefsen/PREAST/README.md

 These scripts have dependencies on `prank`, `beast`, and a large number of `python` modules.

 A Linux binary of `prank` is included in the `bin/` directory.
-A python virtual environment is also included with all necessary packages installed.
+A requirements.txt file lists all necessary python packages.
 Beast and the Beagle optimization library are available in `/apps`.
 Access these applications may be established through `module` definitiions.
 A python virtual environment is included with all necessary python packages preinstalled.